 At present, the World Health Organization’s International Health Regulations (2005) are the primary international instrument that addresses the international spread of infectious diseases.
 They have provided useful guidance to address the COVID-19 pandemic.
 But this crisis has raised legitimate concerns about whether or not international law tools with more force and effect are needed.
 Areas in which scientists, medical personnel and public health officials identify as urgently needing an improved global-level response include: early detection of outbreaks; inter-State sharing of information and technology resources; funding of development of States’ core capabilities to prevent and contain international spread of infectious diseases; and effective mechanisms to monitor compliance with, and enforce, international law obligations.

 One comprehensive legal answer to these concerns might well be for States to subscribe to a multilateral, global Convention on Pandemic Suppression.
-This virtual seminar will provide an opportunity to discuss some of these issues.
+This virtual seminar provided an opportunity to discuss some of these issues.

-This virtual seminar features a panel of multi-disciplinary experts from around the world, with expertise in medicine and public health; government policy and legislation; human rights; and public international law:
+This virtual seminar featured a panel of multi-disciplinary experts from around the world, with expertise in medicine and public health; government policy and legislation; human rights; and public international law:

 Robert G. Volterra, Partner at Volterra Fietta and visiting professor of law at University College London.
 Mr Volterra advises and represents governments, international organisations and private clients on a wide range of public international law issues.
 He is on the UK Attorney General’s A-list for public international law practitioners.